redhat-performance/quads/docs/quads-host-metadata-search.md

 lshw -json > $(hostname).json
 ```

-Next, copy the JSON file(s) over to `quads:/var/www/html/lshw`
+Next, copy the JSON file(s) over to your QUADS host `quads:/opt/quads/lshw`

-Now use the `lshw2meta.py` tool to convert this data and import it directly into the QUADS database for each host.
+Now on your QUADS host use the `lshw2meta.py` tool to convert this data and import it directly into the QUADS database for each host.

 ```
 python3 /usr/lib/python3.12/site-packages/quads/tools/lshw2meta.py